MDSC By-Laws as of September 15, 2022

 7.5.
 All checks, other than those involving MDSC’s investments, and other documents implying financial obligations by MDSC shall be signed by the Treasurer and/or the President.

 7.6.
-Emergency financial decisions may be made by the President in consultation with the board.
+Emergency financial decisions may be made by the President in consultation with the Board.

 7.7.
 All motions involving investments must be referred to the board for its review and recommendation to the general membership for final vote.